Masaki-Morimoto/ML-PIV/README.md

 For citations, please refer to the information below:

 Masaki Morimoto, Kai Fukami, and Koji Fukagata "Experimental velocity data estimation for imperfect particle images using machine learning," Phys.
-Fluids, accepted, 2021.
+Fluids, 33, 087121, 2021.

 Authors provide no guarantees for this code.
 Use as-is and for academic research use only; no commercial use allowed without permission.